mosajjal/blog/content/posts/2025-04-01-catch-a-rising-ai-star.md

     </audio>
     <br>
 {{< /rawhtml >}}

-If your day-to-day life is primarily behind your monitor and keyboard, this article is for you.
-AI is coming fast for our jobs, and most of us are not as alarmed as we should be, nor know what to do about it.
-I've spent the last 12 months digging deeper and deeper into Generative AI, spent 100s of hours building tools with all the "standard" architectures, and I've come to some conclusions that I'd like to share with the rest of us.
-I'm hoping this gives you the point of view that I think we should all have.
-How Good is Generative AI, really?

 When I got invited into Github Copilot's private preview in 2021, I immediately jumped in and got to testing.
 It was built on top of Codex, which was a "modified" version of GPT3.
 It had a lot of limitations, it didn't understand your code properly, and it was more of a distraction than a useful feature.
 It also didn't understand your codebase, so you were incentivized to build your code in giant one-filers.
 When I was working on anything serious at that time, I would turn off my copilot so I could focus and not get distracted by the constant wrong and/or out-of-context suggestions.